hanton/Fisheye/README.md

 5. Create a new Pull Request

 ## License
-HTY360Player is available under the MIT license.
+Fisheye is available under the MIT license.
 See the LICENSE file for more info.